ISRAEL AND HAMAS: The Facts

 Imagine that, within days of the Al-Qaeda attack on the Twin Towers, on 9/11, citizens and students on university campuses around the world had held rallies in support of the terrorists and bullied and attacked those who called them out.
 Yet this is exactly what is happening in response to the Hamas attack on Israel and Jews are being openly attacked on the streets of western cities.

 The extent to which protest movements have gone to justify the atrocities committed by Hamas is beyond comprehension.
 Murder, rape, infanticide, and kidnapping have been justified as ‘resistance’ by baying mobs screaming for ‘peace’ as they commit acts of violence against Jews.
-In New York, American flags are being pulled down and desecrated by pro-Hamas activists.
-In Australia, a country which has traditionally supported Israel and the Jewish people, Jewish students are being told not to wear their school uniform on buses for fear of attacks.
-In London activists are demanding that Israel be ‘smashed’ and rejecting the right of the Jewish state to defend itself.
+In New York, American flags were pulled down and desecrated by pro-Hamas activists.
+In Australia, a country which has traditionally supported Israel and the Jewish people, Jewish students were told not to wear their school uniform on buses for fear of attacks.
+In London activists demanded that Israel be ‘smashed’ and rejected the right of the Jewish state to defend itself.
 The list goes on.

 Yet there is a huge hypocrisy between the outrage directed at Israel and the wall of silence regarding the treatment of Palestinians when this treatment is at the hands of anyone other than the Israelis.